population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

     at <https://covid.ourworldindata.org/data/owid-covid-data.csv>, and
     a complete listing of underlying sources is at <https://github.com/owid/covid-19-data/tree/master/public/data/owid-covid-codebook.csv>.

-[^5]: This means that any variable that does not change over time that
-    are likely to influence our outcome variables would be controlled by the household fixed and would consequently drop out of the estimations.

 [^6]: Each day of the week is scaled relative to a "baseline day," which
     is the median value from the five weeks, January 3 -- February 6,